nraptis/EncryptionTools/README.md

 === UnBreaKablE EnCRYptION PoSSiblE ===

-Please see EncryptionToolsTests for verification of these crypts.

-=== The Crypts ===

-AESCrypt (CryptoKit)
-A container for Advanced Encryption Standard (AES) ciphers.

-ChaChaPolyCrypt (CryptoKit)
-An implementation of the ChaCha20-Poly1305 cipher.

-PasswordCrypt
-XOR all the bytes by a password, looping through the password.

-TaylorCrypt
-A variation of PasswordCrypt which uses two passwords and advances the second password based on the characters in the first.

-RotateCrypt
-Rotates the bytes of the data by a fixed amount.

-RotateMaskCrypt
-Performs RotateCrypt only on the bits which match the mask.

-RotateBlockCrypt
-Breaks the data into blocks and performs RotateCrypt on each block.

-RotateMaskBlockCrypt
-Performs RotateBlockCrypt only on the bits which match the mask.

-SplintCrypt
-Breaks the data in half and interleaves the two halves together.

-SplintBlockCrypt
-Breaks the data into blocks, breaks the blocks in half, and interleaves the blocks together.

-SplintByteBlockCrypt
-Breaks the data into blocks, then does SplintCrypt on each block of data.

-WeaveCrypt
-Swaps elements from the front and back of the data array, skipping some bytes.

-WeaveBlockCrypt
-Breaks the data into blocks, then swaps blocks from the front and back of the block array, skipping some blocks.

-WeaveByteBlockCrypt
-Breaks the data into blocks and performs WeaveCrypt on each block.

-WeaveMaskCrypt
-Performs WeaveCrypt only on the bits which match the mask.

-WeaveMaskBlockCrypt
-Performs WeaveBlockCrypt only on the bits which match the mask.

-WeaveMaskByteBlockCrypt
-Performs WeaveByteBlockCrypt only on the bits which match the mask.

-RangeRotationCrypt
-Rotates bytes within specified ranges by a given amount.

-ShuffleCrypt
-A crypt that moves the middle byte to the front, then recurses to both sides.

-JulianCrypt
-A variation of ShuffleCrypt with different rules for all smaller sized blocks.

-ReverseCrypt
-Reverses the order of the data...
-Should only be used alongside other crypts.

-InvertCrypt
-Reverses the bits of the data...
-Should only be used alongside other crypts.

-=== HoW DO I maKe it UnBReaKablE ===

-First of all, AES and ChaChaPoly cyphers should be unbreakable as long as you do not share your key and nonce.
+First of all, AES and ChaChaPoly cyphers should be unbreakable as long as you do not share your key and nonce.<br />

-Build your own layer of encryption by combining multiple cyphers.
+Build your own layer of encryption by combining multiple cyphers.<br />
-Decrypt in reverse-order of how you encrypted using the same crypts and parameters.
+Decrypt in reverse-order of how you encrypted using the same crypts and parameters.<br />

-This is an example of a process:
+This is an example of a process:<br />

 ```
 Rotate with the mask 10101010 (170) by 1 to the right.